 Conditions We See

-Digestive Issues — Bloating, Reflux, IBS and the Gut as Engine Room
+Digestive Issues: Bloating, Reflux, IBS and the Gut as Engine Room

-Your gut runs more than digestion — it runs your immune system, your mood, and your energy.
+Your gut runs more than digestion.
+It runs your immune system, your mood, and your energy.
 When it's struggling, everything else gets loud.
 We test, we don't guess.

 If you’ve been told you have IBS, “a sensitive stomach,” or “just reflux,” and you’ve been handed a PPI, a fiber supplement, or a low-FODMAP printout.
 You already know that doesn’t ask the real question.

 Digestive issues are some of the most common patterns we see at The Wellness Way - Mason.
 They’re also some of the most under-tested.
 Bloating, reflux, constipation, urgency, and irregular stools usually get bucketed into a single label and managed with medication.
-The label is not a diagnosis of why — it’s a description of what.
+The label is not a diagnosis of why.
+It’s a description of what.

 You deserve more than a label.